 Whether they are emails or internal memos.
 Be sure to save them.
 This could help determine the consistency with which the harassment or discrimination occurred.
 It would also be a good idea to get contact information for other individuals who may have witnessed the incidents.

-Free Case Evaluation From Experienced, Proven Attorneys
+Get Help From Experienced, Proven Attorneys

 Your employer likely has an attorney or a whole team of attorneys to protect their best interests.
 They will take every opportunity to devalue you and your case, if you let them.
 You need a strong advocate on your side fighting for your rights and looking out for your best interests.